All Aboard for a River Rafting Adventure in Northeast Minnesota

 Then there’s the Vermillion River.
 Minnesota actually has two Vermillion Rivers, both of them wild rides, but one is a half-hour south of St. Paul and more frequented by surfers, while this one is on the edge of Canada, exiting Buyck and flowing into Crane Lake.
 The northern class III-plus whitewater ride goes under bridges, over Table Rock Falls and through The Gorge for the summit of its spectacular splash dance.

 That’s it, the furthest extent, where many a voyageur ends their getaway, on the bay across from Baylis Island, at a table in the Crane Lake Bar & Grill, in a bed at the Voyagaire Lodge.

 So now you know why this stunning state has so many avid boaters.
-And you’ve got options now to pick from along with outfitters to assist, so follow your compass north or south to your choice of Minnesota rivers—whatever floats your boat.
+And now you’ve got options to pick from, along with outfitters to assist.
+So, follow your compass north or south to your choice of Minnesota rivers—whatever floats your boat.